Once more, I am participating in A Chronic Voice’s monthly linkup.

 Where often people with disabilities are often viewed as non-sexual or un-sexual, bi people are frequently stereotyped as overly sexual, promiscuous, prone to cheating, and other negative aspects of sexual expression.

-There are bi people who are very sex-positive, of course, but there are also people who identify as asexual, aromantic, or demisexual.
+There are bi people who are very sex-positive and others who may be repressed(in theory up to 80% of the population may have the potential to be bisexual), and there are also people who identify as asexual, aromantic, or demisexual.

 What bi people of any gender share is the potential of a partner’s fear of being cheated on.